lucys-99/lucys-99.github.io/_pages/about.md

 ## Experiences

 I am passionate about applying data science methods across diverse industries and fields, with a particular focus on business, finance, and time-series analysis.
-During my time at Emory University, I contributed to academic research as a Research Assistant, where I analyzed large-scale e-commerce datasets to improve recommendation algorithms and gain insights into customer behavior.

-Prior to pursuing my Master’s at Carnegie Mellon University, I worked as a Quantitative Research Analyst at Truist Securities, specializing in fixed-income businesses.
-My role involved automating financial reporting processes, optimizing SQL queries to enhance data efficiency, and developing advanced tools for bond pricing and data manipulation.
-These projects leveraged my expertise in Python, Snowflake, and SQL to deliver impactful solutions for trading and research teams.

-In addition to my data science experience, I enjoy designing and developing websites to improve business operations and streamline workflows.
-For example, I built an internal sales management platform for the Emory Wheel sales group, using Django as the backend framework.
-This system enabled the team to effectively track client interactions, manage inventory, and generate detailed sales reports, significantly improving operational efficiency and communication within the team.
+Throughout my academic and professional journey, I have worked consistently to bridge the gap between technology and business operations by developing tools and analytics that drive meaningful outcomes.
+During my time at The Emory Wheel in college, I identified inefficiencies in lead tracking with Google Sheets and developed a more accessible system to streamline interactions and improve productivity.

+After graduating, I joined Truist Securities, where I built reporting pipelines to enhance the generation and visualization of key reports, helping senior management to make strategic decisions.
+Later, I joined the project to develop an event-driven system for tracking bid and offer prices.
+This system improved real-time monitoring, enabling the trading desk to make faster and more informed decisions.
+I was lucky to be able to lead a trading strategy analysis on bond Request for Quote data, performing time series analysis to support the electronic trading business.

+Currently, as a graduate student at Carnegie Mellon University in the Master of Computational Data Science program, I am gaining hands-on experience with large-scale datasets and advanced algorithms, further honing my technical and problem-solving skills.

 ## Education

 ### Carnegie Mellon University

 _Master of Compuational Data Science (MCDS) Analytics Track_ \
-**GPA**: 4.08/4.0\
+**GPA**: 4.03/4.0\
-**Coursework**: Machine Learning for Signal Processing (A+), Introduction to Machine Learning
+**Coursework**: Machine Learning for Signal Processing (A+), Introduction to Machine Learning, Machine Learning for Large Datasets, Interactive Data Science, Cloud Computing

 ### Emory University